PuruPanda1/Simple_chat/README.md

-# Steps to Run the Simple Chat Django Web Socket Project
+# Steps to Run the ChatterBox Django Web Socket Project

 ## 1. Create a Virtual Environment
 ```bash